-Welding Technology Capstone builds on the skills previously covered in prerequisite courses.
-Emphasis is placed on safety at all times.
-OSHA standards and guidelines endorsed by the American Welding Society (AWS) are used.
-Instructional activities emphasize properties of metals, safety issues, blueprint reading, electrical principles, welding symbols and mechanical drawing through projects and exercises that teach students how to weld and be prepared for college and career success.
+Grade Level: 11-12 Welding Technology Capstone builds on the skills previously covered in prerequisite courses.

+Course #: 7226 Emphasis is placed on safety at all times.
+OSHA standards and guidelines endorsed by the

+Length: 2 Semesters American Welding Society (AWS) are used.
+Instructional activities emphasize properties of

+Credit(s): 1-3 per semester, 6 metals, safety issues, blueprint reading, electrical principles, welding symbols and

+maximum mechanical drawing through projects and exercises that teach students how to weld and be

+Diploma: Counts as a prepared for college and career success.

+Directed Elective or Elective for prepared for conege and career success.

+all diplomas

+Dual Cradit Augilability

+Dual Credit Availability

+Prerequisite(s): Principles of

+Welding; Shielded Metal Arc

+Welding

+Co-Requisite: Gas Welding

+Processes will be taken

+concurrently with this course.